 The Top CIO Challenges, According to 12k+ of Your CIO Peers

-Key CIO challenges range from smarter spending to maximizing business value
+Key CIO challenges range from scaling AI to defending against it

 Rather than rely on formal polling, the Gartner CIO Report draws on the inquiries we receive from our CIO clients every day and their interactions with our analysts and executive partners (EPs).
 This qualitative reporting on what matters to CIOs can help you identify your own challenges and determine next steps.

-The CIO Report surfaces five common CIO pain points for leaders in 2025:
+The first CIO Report of 2026 reveals three common CIO pain points for leaders:

 See Gartner research in action at our CIO conferences and events.